 This wholesome vegetarian chili is packed full of protein and flavors with a spice blend that will make it hard to put down.
 Ideal for a cold day to keep you warm today and tomorrow (hello, leftovers).
 The fresh veggies, black beans, and quinoa make for a hearty meal that is sure to become a go-to in your house!

 Nutrition: 214 calories, 4.9 g fat (.7 g saturated fat), 56 mg sodium, 70.2 carbs, 9.2 g fiber, 25.6 g sugar, 8.8 g protein

 Popcorn who?
 Skip those processed grocery store popcorns and go for these cauliflower bites.
 The sugar may seem high here, but don't go running yet—it's strictly coming from the naturally high sugar content in dates, which are great for digestion and rich in essential nutrients.
 If you want to cut back on some of that sugar, we recommend using just half a cup.
 The blend of hot spices like cayenne and turmeric will also help suppress your appetite until dinner and burn those unwanted love handles.
-The University of Maryland Medical Center studies show that turmeric is another spice that helps fight infections and some cancer, reduce inflammation and treat digestive problems.
+A University of Maryland Medical Center study shows that turmeric is another spice that helps fight infections and some cancer, reduce inflammation and treat digestive problems.

 Get the recipe at RawManda.

 Nutrition: 508 calories, 25.4 g fat (5.9 g saturated fat), 538 mg sodium, 36.1 g carbs, 10.5 g fiber, 3.3 g sugar, 36.9 g protein (calculated with 4 oz. greek yogurt)